-I am an archaeologist specializing in religion, mythology, collective identities, and ancient numismatics in the Roman provinces.
+I am an archaeologist specializing in mythology, collective identities, ancient numismatics, and religion in the Roman provinces.
 I earned a Ph.D. in Classical Archaeology from the University of North Carolina at Chapel Hill (2016), following a M.A. at UNC Chapel Hill (2010), and an undergraduate degree from The George Washington University (2008; majors: classical humanities, archaeology, history).
 I have excavated across the Roman world, from England to Israel, most recently as a field and publication project member on the Leon Levy Expedition to Ashkelon (Israel).
-Since 2014, I have been a Lecturer in Classical Studies at the University of North Carolina at Greensboro, where I teach a variety of courses on ancient civilization, archaeology, mythology, and in Latin (see teaching for syllabi and more info).
+Beginning in 2019, I will be an Assistant Professor in Classical Studies at the University of North Carolina at Greensboro, teaching a variety of courses on ancient civilization, archaeology, mythology, and Latin!

 Contact: rlleblan AT uncg.edu